iRobotEducation/root-robot-ble-protocol/README.md

     - Send packets for robot to execute to this characteristic.
     - Accepts packets of 20 bytes.
     - Supports *write with response* and *write without response* methods.
-    - If using *write without response* method, it is the central manager's responsibility to allow time for the robot to process the packet.
+    - If using *write without response* method, it is the host's responsibility to allow time for the robot to process the packet.
 - **RX characteristic** `6e400003-b5a3-f393-e0a9-e50e24dcca9e`
     - Listen to this characteristic for events and responses to packets.
     - Sends packets of 20 bytes.
     - Supports *notify* property.
-    - Central manger must subscribe to this characteristic before any data can be received from robot.
+    - BLE hosts must subscribe to this characteristic before any data can be received from robot.

 ## Packet Components